linkPost

 }

-you will get no output: the record based on the RUBIK_S_CUBE template has been removed from the extraction output because it doesn't contain the INVENTOR field, acting as a validator.
+the PUZZLE record is removed from the extraction output because it doesn't contain the INVENTOR field, acting as validation.

 where: